gatsbyjs/gatsby/docs/docs/how-to/testing/visual-testing-with-storybook.md

 ## Configuration

 Additional configuration is required to allow Gatsby's components to be manually tested with Storybook.
 If you want to learn more about Storybook's configuration, continue reading.
-If you wish to streamline the process, jump to the [add-on section](#using-an-addon) below.

 ### Manual configuration

 Storybook's webpack configuration will require adjustments to allow you to transpile Gatsby's source files and ensure the proper Babel plugins are used.